10 Things to do with Kids in Bali

 Stay in a Kid-Friendly Resort

 You won’t even need the rest of this list if you book one of Bali’s world-class resort hotels.
 There are numerous resorts that cater well to families.
 Think playgrounds, kiddie activities, sports facilities, supervised kids clubs and world-class dining with kid-friendly options.
 If you’d like to really splurge book the Chedi Club at Tanah Gaju in Ubud which is sure to blow you away or the Four Seasons in Jimbaran which has a massive kids club.
-However families traveling on a lower budget can still enjoy kid-friendly accomodations with the likes of the more mid-range offerings at InterContinental Bali or the Hard Rock Cafe which is a hit for those who love a good pool and waterslide.
+However families travelling on a lower budget can still enjoy kid-friendly accommodations with the likes of the more mid-range offerings at InterContinental Bali or the Hard Rock Cafe which is a hit for those who love a good pool and waterslide.

 Snorkeling is a magnificent way to for kids to experience a taste of the magnificent marine life under the sea.
 It’s truly an activity that’s fun for all ages.
 You’ll quickly find that the water around Bali is just as beautiful below as it is above once you strap on your mask and have a go at it.
 For snorkeling spots that are good for families, check out Padang Bai on the island’s east coast (Blue Lagoon and Bias Tugel beaches, not the main beach), Nusa Lembongan which is a short boat ride from Sanur or Benoa and Menjangan Island which is part of West Bali National Park.
 The last is particularly good for those who are snorkeling for the first time and it’s quite likely you’ll see some impressive sea life here due to the especially calm water around Menjangan.